 Nutritional researchers are still trying to come to some consensus about how to use foods to modulate inflammation however, here are some ideas to try:

-Oxidative Stress is the term used to explain damage to tissues that comes about when the biproducts of metabolic functions are not effectively neutralized.
-This is also known as “free radical damage”.
-The stress of pregnancy increases a mother’s oxidative stress, particularly if she is malnourished.
+Oxidative Stress is the term used to explain damage to tissues that comes about when the bi-products of metabolic functions are not effectively neutralized.
+This is also called “free radical damage”.
+The stress of pregnancy increases a mother’s oxidative stress, particularly if she is undernourished.

-Antioxidants are chemicals that neutralized free radicals and thus reduce oxidative stress.
+Antioxidants are chemicals that neutralized free radicals, reducing oxidative stress.
 While the most powerful of antioxidants, such as glutathione, are created by the body, a significant amount also comes through diet.
 Vitamins A, C, E, and minerals zinc and selenium are well know antioxidants.

 One study suggests that selenium supplementation, in particular, may protect against the development of postpartum depression (10).
 Fish oil has also been associated with a reduction of oxidative stress in pregnancy (11).
 Magnesium deficiency also seems to be inversely related to oxidative stress.

 New moms are particularly prone to autoimmune expression after the stress of pregnancy.
 More research here is needed but it is certainly worth asking your doctor to rule out autoimmune conditions, particularly Hashimoto’s Thyroiditis and Celiac, as they have been shown to deeply affect mood.

 As with all illnesses, while a group of women may share the same symptoms, no two women’s physiology is the same and therefore there can not be a one sized fits all explanation or treatment for postpartum mood disorders.
 Each mother should work with a qualified practitioner to determine the most appropriate course of action she should take.
 But can you see now how there can be multiple causes and multiple solutions?